isomerpages/moe-damaipri/index.md

       subtitle: Confident Individuals ● Thinking Learners ● Engaged Leaders
       background: /images/HomeMatter/hero-banner-mascot3b.jpg
   - infopic:
-      title: E-Open House 2023
-      subtitle: Discover Damai Primary School
-      description: Join our E-Open House to experience and explore the programmes and facilities that we have in DPS!
-      button: Click here to find out more
-      url: /eopenhouse/
-      image: /images/Announcement/2023/2023 openhouse web.jpg
-      alt: Image alt text
-  - infopic:
       title: P1 - P5 E-Learning
       subtitle: 15 - 16 Aug 2023
       description: Here are the details for the upcoming e-Learning